 Specifies the name of the person or company which controls the receiver.
-An empty field indicates that the item is currently unused.
 Edit this field before making changes to other sampler parameters.

-Possible values:Alphanumeric ASCII character string with 0..127 characters
+Alphanumeric ASCII character string with 0..127 characters An empty field indicates that the settings in this table row are currently unused.